Looking for sponsors?

 Ongoing

-Caius College Choir will be touring South Africa and seeks sponsorship, offering free publicity/advertising both in South Africa and via the web.
+Caius College Choir offers a range of sponsorship opportunities.
 Contact: Celia Cobb, Choir Administrator.
 Address: Gonville & Caius College, Cambridge CB2 1TA.
 Tel.: 01223 332411.
 E-mail: clc24@cam.ac.uk

 link to website